Please contact our office. We will check for conflicts, review your question and provide related legal services, as appropriate.

 Talk to your supervisor or contact Michelle Johnson, the Title IX/EO Coordinator.
 She will help with resolving the matter and assist if you want to file a formal complaint.
 The Title IX/EO Coordinator can also be reached by telephone at 605-688-4128.

-The University President, and by the University President’s delegation the V.P. for Finance and Business, currently have general contractual signature authority for authorized contracts on behalf of the University.
+The University President, and by the University President’s delegation the V.P. for Finance and Budget, currently have general contractual signature authority for authorized contracts on behalf of the University.
 For certain types of agreements in select areas of responsibility, other officers have limited contract signature authority.
 An individual may incur personal responsibility for agreements signed without authority.
-Contact the Office of the V.P. for Finance and Business for more information about delegated contract signature authority.
+Contact the Office of the V.P. for Finance and Budget for more information about delegated contract signature authority.

 The University does not carry general liability insurance.
 The University is subject to the limitations of liability set forth in South Dakota Codified Laws, which provide certain liability protection for the University and its employees.
 The University maintains certain coverage and legal defense through the PEPL fund agreement.

 It is generally a good idea to have participants in off campus activities read and sign a form acknowledging their understanding and assumption of risks.
 You may contact the Office of Academic Affairs for more information regarding the standard form and instructions for processing.
 The Study Abroad Office (605-688-4122) maintains guidelines for study abroad programs.

 Under the principles of “Fair Use,” other’s copyrighted materials may be used in limited portions for teaching, research, and scholarship.
 Additional rules apply to the use of electronic copies.

 Unless lawyer-client privilege is waived, information provided for the purpose of obtaining legal advice is privileged as to third parties.
 This information may not be privileged as to other University and Board of Regents officials.
 Privilege determinations are made based on the facts and circumstances of the case.